Digital Marketing Agency | SEO, Paid Social & PPC

 2R5-E1V voltage is not more than 2.125V when the computer is suspended.

-In the case of error code 10h or 12h:
+In the case of an error code 10h or 12h:

-Ensure the AC adaptor cord and AC power cord are firmly plugged into the DC IN 15 V socket and wall outlet.
-If the cables are connected correctly, connect a new AC adaptor and/or AC power cord, if necessary.
+Connect the AC adaptor cord and AC power cord properly to the DC IN 15 V socket and wall outlet.
+In the case that the cables are connected, connect a new AC adaptor and/or AC power cord if necessary.

-Make sure the battery pack is correctly installed on the computer.
-If the battery pack is correctly installed, replace the battery pack with a new one.
+The battery pack should be installed properly in the computer.
+If the battery pack is installed properly in the computer, replace the battery pack with a new one.

-If the error still exists, the system board or the battery board may be disconnected or damaged.
-Disassemble the computer and check the connection between the AC adaptor and the system board and the connection between the system board and the battery board (if there is one, in my case, it was integrated into the system board).
+If it does, then it might be that either the system board or the battery board is disconnected or damaged.
+Now disassemble the computer and then check the connection of the AC adaptor to the system board and the system board to the battery board-if it is there-in my case, it was integrated on the system board.

 Check 1

 Replace the AC adaptor with a new one.
-If the AC adaptor is still not functioning properly, perform Check 2.
+If the AC adaptor is still faulty, perform Check 2.

 Check 2

-Use a multimeter to ensure that the F8800 fuse on the System board is not blown.
-If the fuse is not blown, go to Check 3.
-If the fuse is blown, go to Check 6.
+Using a multimeter, verify that the F8800 fuse on the System board is not blown.
+If the fuse is good, proceed to Check 3.
+If the fuse is blown, directly go to Check 6.

 Check 3

-Use a multimeter to ensure that the F1000 fuse on the Battery board is not blown.
-If the fuse is not blown, go to Check 4.
-If the fuse is blown, replace the Battery board with a new one following Chapter 4.
+Using the multimeter, verify the F1000 fuse of the Battery board is not blown.
+If it is not blown then proceed to Check 4.
+If it is blown, then replace the Battery board with a new one according to Chapter 4.

 Check 4

-Ensure that the Battery board cables are firmly connected to PJ8820 and PJ8821 on the System board and PJ1000 and PJ1001 on the battery board.
-If they are connected firmly, go to Check 5.
+Make sure the Battery board cables are correctly connected to PJ8820 and PJ8821 on the System board and to PJ1000 and PJ1001 on the battery board.
+If they are, go to Check 5.

 Check 5

-The Battery board or System board may be damaged.
-Replace it with a new one following the instructions in Chapter 4.
+The Battery board or System board is faulty.
+Replace it with a new one based on procedures in Chapter 4.

 I hope this helps many people with troubleshooting.
-Details may vary as models vary, but most of them are the same for every Toshiba.
+Some details might be different, since different models are available, but most are basically the same across every Toshiba.

 Would you like to read more about Toshiba Laptop Error codes-related articles?
 If so, we invite you to take a look at our other tech topics before you leave!